isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marine-and-offshore.md

   - title: Do we need to submit essential errands request to MOM when workers run errands on their rest day?
     content: |
       Yes, workers whose dormitory is declared COVID-cleared and are not serving a Quarantine Order or Stay-Home Notice can leave the dormitory to run essential errands.
-For essential errands, workers’ employer or dormitory operator are required to notify [MOM] (https://form.gov.sg/#!/5f2d020a56f4f20011a34a0f){:target="_blank"}, and they can then leave for their specified errand.
+For essential errands, workers’ employer or dormitory operator are required to notify [MOM](https://form.gov.sg/#!/5f2d020a56f4f20011a34a0f){:target="_blank"}, and they can then leave for their specified errand.
 This is regardless of AccessCode status, and no Exit Pass is needed.
 Essential errands include medical appointments, court appointments, MOM-approved training and Work Pass related errands.

   - title: When can workers holding work permits and S passes, and staying in dormitories, leave their dormitories for medical examinations, including Rostered Routine Testing “RRT”?
     content: |